NFL Thanksgiving Games 2025 RECAP!

 Like, why, if you were able to do all that on the field, why aren't you lighting up my ears and teaching me the game in the way that only you could do?

 I think he's gotten much better at describing teaching.
-He's talking about like bunch formations and like exactly what's happening on this play and why people are lined up.
+He's been talking about like bunch formations and like exactly what's happening on this play and why people are lined up.

 It's like, that's what I want from you, Tom Brady.
 Like, I think it just takes time.

-Like, you get plopped into the booth out of nowhere, and we're expecting them to be perfect right away.
+Like, you get plopped into the booth out of nowhere and we're expecting them to be perfect right away.

-It takes reps.
-And I think that's Fox's fault too, because they didn't
+I think that's Fox's fault too, because they didn't

 give him time to

-Now it'll be a zillion dollar, Alice.
+Now be a zillion dollar, Alice.
 Yeah.

-I know where you're going.
 Yeah, Brady, Brady did add this point in the telecast.

 My old coach, Coach Belichick, you say, guys, football season starts after Thanksgiving.
+Well, there you go.

-Bill trope alert.
+The old trope trope alert.

 But I just want to say one thing.
 Like,

 erasure around our league.
 That's Bill Parcells that said that.

 That was, you know, Belichick was his understudies.
+Yes, Barbara Parcels.

-Yes, that's the Belichick line.
-He invented that phrase.
+That's the Belichick line.
+Invented that phrase.

 And people from Bill Belichick